 Queen St Backpackers

-I stayed at Queen St Backpackers twice when Auckland was super busy and booked out and I just needed a place to crash.
+I stayed at Queen Street Backpackers twice when Auckland was super busy and booked out and I just needed a place to crash.
 Cheap accommodation in Auckland is hard to find, and this place is definitely budget friendly.

 That concludes our Best Backpacker Hostels in Auckland, New Zealand post.
 We hope you find it helpful when you choose and book your next accommodation in Auckland.